New Jersey Devils: 2013–present: Harris–Blitzer era

 In the 2022–23 season, the team rebounded by recording its best regular season in franchise history.
 Spurred on by a franchise-record 13-game winning streak in October and November, the Devils finished third in the entire league and set a franchise record for wins (52) and points (112).
 The team's climb from 63 points the prior season to 112 points marked the largest single-season increase by any NHL team in an 82-game season.
-In addition to a breakout season from newly acquired goaltender Vitek Vanecek, the Devils were led by impressive offensive performances from Hughes, Hischier, Hamilton, and Jesper Bratt.
+In addition to a breakout season from newly acquired goaltender Vítek Vaněček, the Devils were led by impressive offensive performances from Hughes, Hischier, Hamilton, and Jesper Bratt.
 All four players eclipsed the 70-point mark, while Hughes set a franchise record for most points in a single season by a Devils player with 99 points.
 Devils general manager Tom Fitzgerald built further on this impressive offensive core by acquiring All-Star forward Timo Meier in a mid-season trade from the San Jose Sharks.
 In the first round of the 2023 Stanley Cup playoffs, the Devils faced their rivals across the Hudson River, the New York Rangers.
 After falling behind 2–0 in the series with two home losses, the Devils rebounded to win the series in seven games behind the stellar play of rookie goaltender, Akira Schmid.
 After advancing to the second round for the first time since 2012, the Devils were defeated by the Carolina Hurricanes in five games.

 In the 2023–24 season, the Devils took part in the 2024 Stadium Series at MetLife Stadium on February 17, 2024, defeating the Philadelphia Flyers 6–3 in front of 70,328 fans.
 The event was the Devils' first game at the Meadowlands since 2007.
 However, the 2023–24 season turned out to be a disappointing one for the Devils as they missed the playoffs.

 The Devils returned to the playoffs in the 2024–25 season, but they fell in the first round to the Hurricanes in five games.